softprops/sbt-gh-issues/README.md

      gh-comments <num> # lists all comments on a gh issue gh-comment <num> <comment> # adds a comment on a gh issue

+To get a the full list available in the sbt prompt type

+     > gh<tab>
 Some tasks listed above take arguments.
 Those are annotated with `<arg1> <arg2>`.
 If you forget what arguments a task takes, just execute the task with no args.
 This will reveal a `usage` statement to help.
 For arguments that are strings, be sure to double-quote their values ( `gh-open "something's wrong" "oh something is definitely wrong!"` )